hugh-bowie/indeed-apply-app/README.md

 # indeed-apply-app

-Automate the searching and application process for jobs on indeed.com
+Automate the searching and application for jobs on indeed, using the puppeteer library.